 We all have times when we feel depressed.

-sometimes depression goes on for a long time and become severe.
-You
+Sometimes depression goes on for a long time and can become

-may be unable to lift yourself out of it.
-This is what doctors call
+severe.
+You may be unable to lift yourself out of it.
+This is what

 Is depression different for men?